 A large body of literature has been reviewed, the focus of which was on various aspects of based on Women's history.
-These researches have paid attention to not only on the basic women's history,4 but also a myriad of topics related to writing women's history evolved in the south asian region and more specifically in western India.
-Studies have looked critically or have given a
+This research have paid attention to not only to the basic women's history,4 but also a myriad of topics related to writing women's history evolved in the South Asian region and more specifically in Western India.
+Studies have looked critically or have

 4 Lerner, G. (1986).
 The creation of patriarchy (Vol. 1).
-Women and History; V. 1.;Lerner, G. (2005).
+Oxford University Press.
+New York.; Lerner, G. (2005).
 The majority finds its past: Placing women in history.
-UNC Press Books.;Lerner, G. (1975).
-Placing women in history: Definitions and challenges.
-Feminist Studies, 3(1/2), 5-14.;Basu, A. (1991).
+UNC Press Books.; Lerner, Gerda.
+"Placing Women in History: Definitions and Challenges."
+Feminist Studies, vol. 3, no. 1/2, 1975, pp. 5-14.
+JSTOR, https://doi.org/10.2307/3518951.; Basu, A. (1991).
 Women's history in India: An historiographical survey.
-Writing Women's History: International Perspectives, 181-209.Blom,; I. (1991).
-Writing women's history: International perspectives.
-Springer.
+In Writing Women's History: International Perspectives (pp. 181-209).
+London: Palgrave Macmillan UK.; Blom, I. (1991).
+Global Women's History: Organizing Principles and Cross-Cultural Understandings.
+In Writing Women's History: International Perspectives (pp. 135-149).
+London: Palgrave Macmillan UK.

-detailed description of women as a category,5 royal/elite women,6 women's lives, 7women's issues, 8women and education, 9 women and law,10 women and literature,11 women's movement12 and soon.13
+given a detailed description of women as a category,5 royal/elite women,6 women's lives, 7women's issues, 8women and education, 9 women and law,10 women and literature,11 women's movement12 and soon.13

 However, despite the multitude of studies found, they are certain lacunas that are visible.
 For instance, most of these studies focus on contributory history.
 Unfortunately, none of these studies concentrate specifically on the regional dimension.
-Secondly, most of these studies and literature have carried out a thorough discussion and have highlighted specific women or aspects related to them.
-Some studies, although discuss the socio-economic, cultural, or educational aspect of women's history, are carried out mostly by contemporary educationists.
+Secondly, most of these studies and literature have carried out a thorough discussion and have highlighted specific women or